SaleemIbrahim1212/blogpost-template/_posts/2025-11-08-millestone-2.md

 ### Why We Applied Calibration to XGBoost

 Although XGBoost performs very well in terms of classification accuracy and ranking, its predicted probabilities are often **not well calibrated**.
-For example, when the model predicts a 0.8 chance of scoring, in reality, the true probability might be closer to 0.6 — making the model **overconfident**.

 To fix this, we applied a **calibration layer** on top of the trained XGBoost model using the `CalibratedClassifierCV` function from scikit-learn.
 This extra layer adjusts the predicted probabilities to better reflect the observed goal frequencies.